Confined internationally!

 Continuing Your Studies in the UK Despite the Lockdown

-Valentin Hodée is pursuing a Master of Science in Advanced Mechanical Engineering atImperial College London.
-Having arrived in the United Kingdom in September, he had already completed two semesters of coursework and was about to begin his research project when the lockdown began across the Channel.
+Valentin Hodée is pursuing a Master of Science Advanced Mechanical Engineering atImperial College London.
+Having arrived in the UK in September, he had already completed two semesters of coursework and was about to begin his research project when the lockdown began across the Channel.
 “The announcement of the lockdown?
 I didn’t take it too well.
 I really enjoyed going to campus and seeing people!” recalls Valentin.
 But he chose to stay put while other students decided to return to France.
 “I stayed in the hope that the university would reopen this summer, so I could use the facilities to complete my research project.”
 The engineering student is working on biomedical research to build a finite element model of an ankle based on an MRI scan.

 Lille campus: students in lockdown